eagle-io/docs/source/api/resources/nodes.rst

 Subscribe a list of users and groups to receieve notifications for a node by its **id**.
 You can use the automatically assigned *_id* or your own *customId* prepended with '@'.

 .. note::
     Only available for Location, Source and Parameter nodes.
-The specified users (email addresses) must be valid workspace users with *SUBSCRIBE_NOTIFICATIONS* permission.
+The specified users (email addresses) must be valid workspace users.
     Required API key permission: *Modify*

 Request